 Rescuing dogs is core to what we do.
-These amazing animals are given a second chance at life and most often they will go on to graduate as a fully certified Service Dog.
+These amazing animals are given a second chance at life and many will go on to graduate as a Service Dog.

 However, in some cases, dogs are released from our training program because they either:

-- do not have the temperament for full service dog certification
+- do not have the temperament to become a service dog

 - may be timid, easily distracted, or unable to resist chasing the occasional squirrel